 Multiple stations have rainbow escalators, which are awesome to see!
 You can find them at Hallonberger for example.
 Rådhuset, Thorildsplan, and Tekniska Hogskola are also great stations to see if you have more time.

 Good to know: you can get a 75-minute ticket for SEK 45 ($5) or a 24 hours ticket.
 So if you don’t go out, you can do the entire “art gallery” for just $5!

 Visit the ABBA and Vasa Museum

-The Vasa Museum is spectacular too, and it is one of the most visited attractions in Scandinavia.
+The Vasa Museum is a spectacular museum and it’s one of the most visited attractions in Scandinavia.
+The museum can’t be missed on this Stockholm itinerary!
 The Vasa is a ship that sank in 1628 and is the only 17th-century ship that’s still intact.
-The ship had been in the water for 333 before it was salvaged.
+The ship had been in the water for 333 years before it was salvaged.
 It’s very impressive to see such a big ship in a building.
 We highly recommend watching the video about the history of the ship in the museum first, before exploring the rest.

 Stroll Along the Waterside

 You see water everywhere in Stockholm!
 Stockholm is spread over 14 islands, and the Baltic Sea and Lake Mälaren melt together in Stockholm.
 That’s why there is both fresh and saltwater in the city (separated by Gamla Stan).
 The waters are very clean and clear, so during a hot summer day people jump in the water to cool off.
 57 bridges connect the islands in Stockholm and you can hop on a ferry between some islands.
 Strolling along the waterside of Stockholm is wonderful and there are quite some nice spots to sit down and enjoy the Swedish capital.
 Don’t forget to visit the iconic bridge Skeppsholmsbron with its iconic crown.